Crystal Mountain in the Summertime

 The Crystal Spa is open.
 It’s a great place to unwind with a massage, facial, or mani/pedi.

 Crystal Mountain Restaurants

 Finding something to eat at Crystal Mountain isn’t hard.
-If you opt to eat outside of your accomodations, here are your choices
+If you opt to eat outside of your accommodations, here are your choices:

 For a slopeside snack, don’t forget to bring a few dollars for the Waffle Cabin.
-It’s always a hit with our family.
+It’s always a hit!